mightycoyote/interactive-rating-component-main/README.md

 ...so I'm glad I looked this up instead of trying to reinvent the wheel.

-Otherwise this was a good solution since I did not have to write JS to make circles behave like radio buttons.
-The DOM knows where the radio button group is and which one has been selected.
+Otherwise I feel this was a good solution since I did not have to write Javascript to make numbered circles behave like radio buttons.
+The DOM knows where the radio button group is _and_ which one has been selected.

 ```
 const radioGroup = document.forms[0].elements['rating'];